quasarframework/quasar/docs/src/pages/vue-components/time.md

 title: QTime
 ---

-The Quasar QTime component provides a method to input time.
+The QTime component provides a method to input time.

-You’ll notice in the demos that the iOS and Material QTime picker looks and acts totally different, just like its native counterpart.

 ## Installation
 <doc-installation components="QTime" />